 Skip to content

-This module provides a comprehensive framework for parsing, analyzing, and rendering RDF (Resource Description Framework) schemas, with a focus on the Common Information Model (CIM) and related standards.
+This module provides a comprehensive framework for parsing, analyzing, and rendering RDF (Resource Description Framework) schemas and instances, with a focus on the Common Information Model (CIM) and related standards.
 It enables the transformation of RDF-based ontologies into strongly-typed C#, Java(experimental) and Python(experimental) classes and enumerations, supporting advanced code generation and schema management scenarios.

 It is easily extendable to support new RDF vocabularies, code generation templates, or schema analysis strategies.